YvonneTou/yasashii/README.md

 # Yasashii
-Yasashii is an automated web translation service for booking clinic appointments in Japan.
+Yasashii is an automated web translation service for booking clinic appointments in Japan 🩺
 - Search by symptoms and location to find the right clinic in your area.
 - Call any clinic via automated phone call.